What’s in an ebolavirus name?

 The viruses we are talking about here belong to the order Mononegavirales, familyFiloviridae, genus Ebolavirus.

-There are 5 species within the genus (this is still settling in a little..
+There are 5 species within the genus (a sixth is coming)..
 The species names are in italics below.
 Underneath is the name of the virus (the virus belongs to the species container) and its abbreviation.
 The viruses in bold have caused outbreaks of human disease.

 - Taï Forest ebolavirus